GLOUCESTER, Va. - Banjo the dog hasn't quite mastered how to make a memorable first impression.

-The shelter stresses that Banjo is not in danger there.
-He is not at risk of being put down and will be cared for as long as it takes for him to find a forever home.
-They just want to see him living the best life he can.
+The shelter stresses that Banjo was not in danger there.
+He was not at risk of being put down and would be cared for as long as it takes for him to find a forever home.
+They just wanted to see him living the best life he could.

 "We are determined to work with Banjo and wait to find his family as long as it takes.
 If it takes us three more years or two more weeks, we have made a great investment in Banjo because we believe in him and we believe in the value of his life."